 Here’s how it works:

 - The girls have a list of daily responsibilities they must accomplish.
-Right now those include: getting dressed and brushing teeth, reading for 15 minutes, doing a chore, completing their review worksheet, running to the stop sign and back, and making their beds and cleaning up their room.
+These can include but are not limited to: getting dressed and brushing teeth, reading for 20 minutes, doing a chore, completing their school work, outdoor time, practicing piano, making their beds and cleaning up their room, etc.

 - They have the option to use it at any time during the day, or save it for another day.
-I love how this empowers them to make the choice of if and when they use their reward.
+I love how this empowers them to make the choice of if and when they use their reward and teaches delayed gratification.

 - If they lose the token, it’s void.
 This teaches them to be responsible with their prized possessions.